bihorac-LAB/Exposome/Tools/SDOH/doc/User manual.md

 - `Zip missing` – ZIP code not provided

 > Tip: You can improve detection of hospital addresses by adding more known addresses into the hardcoded list in the script.
-You add that to `<FileName>` just after you import all the packages at the top of the file.
+You add that to `Address_to_FIPS.py` at `Tools/SDOH/code/Address_to_FIPS.py` just after you import all the packages at the top of the file.
 > Name it `HOSPITAL_ADDRESSES`

 ---